EveIsSim/Flecto/docs/pages/index.md

-> ⚠️ **Beta Disclaimer**
-> This library is under active development.
-Its API is not stable and may change at any time.
-> It is not recommended for production use yet.

 Flecto is a fluent, type-safe **SQL SELECT query generator and filtering layer for .NET 9+**, focusing on structured filtering, sorting, and pagination at the moment.
 While designed for seamless use with Dapper, Flecto is **provider-agnostic and extensible**,